imageio/imageio/docs/examples.rst

   * ``pixelformat``: set to ``'vaapi_vld'`` to avoid a warning in ffmpeg.
   * ``codec``: the code you wish to use to encode the video.
 Make sure your hardware supports the chosen codec.
 If your hardware supports h265, you may be able to encode using ``'hevc_vaapi'``

 Writing to Bytes (Encoding)
 ---------------------------

 You can convert ndimages into byte strings.
-For this, you have to explicitly specify the desired format, as a byte string doesn't carry any information about the format or color space to use.
-Since backends differ in the way this information should be provided, you also have to explicitly specify the backend (plugin) to use.
+For this, you have to hint the desired format (using ``format_hint=``), as a byte string doesn't specify any information about the format or color space to use.
 Note that, if the backend supports writing to file-like objects, the entire process will happen without touching your file-system.
-If you, for example, want to write with pillow, you can use:

 .. code-block:: python

-    from imageio import v3 as iio
+    import imageio.v3 as iio

     # load an example image
     img = iio.imread('imageio:astronaut.png')

     # png-encoded bytes string
-    # Note: defaults to RGB color space
-    png_encoded = iio.imwrite("<bytes>", img, plugin="pillow", format="PNG")
+    png_encoded = iio.imwrite("<bytes>", img, format_hint=".png")

     # jpg-encoded bytes string
-    # Note: defaults to RGB color space
-    jpg_encoded = iio.imwrite("<bytes>", img, plugin="pillow", format="JPEG")
+    jpg_encoded = iio.imwrite("<bytes>", img, format_hint=".jpeg")

     # RGBA bytes string
-    # Important Note: omitting mode="RGBA" would result in a corrupted byte string
     img = iio.imread('imageio:astronaut.png', mode="RGBA")
-    jpg_encoded = iio.imwrite("<bytes>", img, plugin="pillow", format="JPEG", mode="RGBA")
+    png_encoded = iio.imwrite("<bytes>", img, format_hint=".png")

 Writing to BytesIO
 ------------------